ubirch/ubirch-user-service/README.md

 ### Version 0.4.18 (tbd)

-* update Play WS to `com.typesafe.play:play-ahc-ws:2.6.1`
+* revert to Akka 2.4.19
+* refactor `UserServiceClientRest` to use Akka Http for the connection

 ### Version 0.4.17 (2017-07-18)